Feed the Future Rwanda Hinga Weze Activity

 Proposed activity is feasible to implement

-Proposed activity supports goals of Hinga Weze laid out in Section I (i.e. How well the applicant defines the Business Model and its relevance to the existing business and cost benefit analysis)
+Proposed activity supports goals of Hinga Weze laid out in Section I (i.e. How well the applicant defines the Business Model or Post-Harvest Handling Technology upgrade, relevance to the existing business and cost benefit analysis)

 Applicant has the organizational and financial capacity to meet the demands of implementing a grant, including the ability to meet or exceed the cost sharing requirements